 If you tuned into the French Grand Prix this year, you may have spotted that the Formula 1 event has a rather unique trophy design.

-With Max raising the trophy on Sunday, 20 June, some were curious about the trophy’s unique gorilla design.
+After raising the trophy on Sunday, 20 June 2021, some were curious about the trophy’s unique gorilla design.
 Let’s take a look at who designed the trophy.

 Who designed the French Grand Prix gorilla trophy?

-The gorilla trophy was designed by Richard Orlinski, an artist and sculptor.
+The gorilla trophy awarded to the winner of the French GP was designed by Richard Orlinski, an artist and sculptor.

 Richard Orlinski is “animated by the desire to democratize art by making it accessible to the greatest number” of people.
 With his notable trophy design for Formula 1, Orlinski reaches people all around the world with his artwork.